iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="VerifierOptions"></a>

 ## VerifierOptions
-Holds additional signature verification options.
+Holds additional proof verification options.
 See `IVerifierOptions`.

 **Kind**: global class